f5devcentral/xchaazdemoguide/README.md

 ![Logs](assets/logs.png)

 Go one step back and take the same steps for the second pod to see its status.
-That's what we will see after selecting the *postgresql* as a container to show the logs from: the second pod is up and running and was properly deployed.
+That's what we will see after selecting *postgresql* as the container to show the logs from: the second pod is up and running and was properly deployed.

 ![Logs 2](assets/logs2.png)

 ## Step 3: Expose CE services to RE deployment

 The CE deployment is up and running.
 Now it is necessary to create a secure channel between RE and CE to communicate.
-RE will read data from the CE deployed database.
+The RE will read data from the CE deployed database.
 To do so, two additional objects need to be created.

 ### Exposing CE services

-To access HA Database deployed to CE site, we will need to expose this service via a TCP Load Balancer.
+To access the HA Database deployed to the CE site, we will need to expose this service via a TCP Load Balancer.
 Since Load Balancers are created on the basis of an Origin Pool, we will start with creating a pool.

 ![Diagram 3](assets/diagram3.png)

 ### Creating origin pool

-To create an Origin Pool for the vk8s deployed service follow the step below.
+To create an Origin Pool for the vK8s deployed service, follow the steps below.

 First, copy the name of the service we will create the pool for.
 Then navigate to **Load Balancer** and proceed to **Origin Pools**.